nathmo/TIPc7x_TVBox_Armbian/README.md

-# TIPc7x_TVBox_Armbian
+# TIPc7x_TVBox_Armbian (VTX TV)
-a repository containing the file and the intruction to run Armbian from a TIPc7x TV box sold by AVIQ
+a repository containing the file and the intruction to run Armbian from a TIPc7x TV box sold by AVIQ (maybe known as VTX TV box)

 ## Disclaimer